psu13/mutable-hakyll/posts/mahler-too.md

 service for the dead.
 You can't hear that music, in that context, without feeling a whole body chill.

-_Yizkor_ also served as a fitting thematic prelude to the Mahler which after all is a musical treatise on life, death, the afterlife, and the forever glory of God and all that.
+_Yizkor_ was good enough to almost overshadow the enormous piece that was going to follow it.
+Very well done.
+It also served as a fitting thematic prelude to the Mahler which after all is a musical treatise on life, death, the afterlife, and the forever glory of God and all that.

 The Mahler starts with an extended funeral march in a deformed sort of [sonata](https://en.wikipedia.org/wiki/Sonata_form) form.
 Like Bruckner there are a wide